dfranx/SHADERed/README.md

 <img src="./Screenshots/IMG2.png"/>

+**NOTE**: SHADERed has a built-in text editor but I would suggest using some external text editor as currently the one that is built-in is slow, buggy and doesn't have some basic features.

 ## Features
 SHADERed allows you to create and test your **HLSL and GLSL shaders**.
 Except code editing, it has plenty of other features.